Robert Armengol, Editor

 If Jamal was a moment in history, he’d be listening in person to Thelonius Monk and John Coltrane between July and December of 1957, during the band’s residency at New York’s legendary Five Spot Cafe — near Cooper Square.

-Andrew Parsons, Associate Producer
+Andrew Parsons, Senior Producer

 Before joining BackStory, Andrew worked with a variety of public radio outlets including The Story with Dick Gordon, Marketplace, On The Media, Murray Street Productions and NPR’s newscast division.
 He also spent a summer poking his microphone into prisons around the country for Appalshop’s Prison Poetry Radio series.
 Andrew considers public radio an extension of his previous career as an elementary school teacher in Brooklyn, New York, but with fewer runny noses and awesome lunch boxes.
 He’s originally from Scranton, Pennsylvania and is a graduate of Syracuse University and Columbia University Graduate School of Journalism.